Crabtree Infants School takes very seriously its duty to safeguard and promote the welfare of our pupils.

 Every School has a Designated Safeguarding Lead as specified in the Children Act 2004.

-Our Designated Safeguarding Leads are Miss Vela and Miss Simmons (Headteachers).
+Our Designated Safeguarding Leads are Soli Vela (Deputy Headteacher) and Emma Simmons (Executive Headteacher).

 Our Deputy Designated Safeguarding Leads is Mrs Bath (SENDco).